-Having ads which aren’t necessarily displayed on your profile page means that your audience who aren’t necessarily as interested won’t unlike, or unfollow you.
+Having ads that aren’t necessarily displayed on your profile page means that your audience who aren’t necessarily as interested won’t unlike, or unfollow you.

-Otherwise, your feed might turn into something resembling a catalogue and you may be posting ads or offers which are irrelevant to those users.
+Otherwise, your feed might turn into something resembling a catalog and you may be posting ads or offers which are irrelevant to those users.

 Maybe your audience has already converted, or is interested in your brand but only in specific products or services.

-Instead, specific targeting used for dark posts means that they will only see what is relevant to them and you can leave your feed for other content or brand messages.
+Instead, specific targeting used for dark posts means that they will only see what is relevant to them.
+So you can leave your feed for other content or brand messages.

-You can use your dark posts and paid strategy to inform your organic content as well, testing various content types, copy, offer types or themes.
+You can use your dark posts and paid strategy to inform your organic content as well.
+Test various content types, copy, offer types or themes.